-Eligibility for Medicare Part C in New Hampshire starts three months prior to a beneficiary’s 65th birthday month.
-That’s the opening of a seven-month initial enrollment period that ends on the last day of the third month after the 65th birthday month.
+Eligibility for Medicare Part C in New Hampshire starts three months before a beneficiary's 65th birth month.
+The opening of a seven-month initial enrollment period ends on the last day of the third month after the 65th birth month.

 Open Enrollment Period – AKA Annual Election Period

-The Medicare Open Enrollment Period runs from October 15 to December 7 each year.
+The Medicare Open Enrollment Period runs from October 15 to December 7.

 While changes are never required, beneficiaries can use this period for the following actions: